 READ PART 1: Replacing My Home’s Old Oil Tank – An Introduction

 My house is a 1959 home in Victoria, BC.
 We purchased the home back in 2008, and I really wasn’t too excited to have purchased a home with oil heating—probably because of all those calls I was having to make at work!
-But the home fit all the other elements that we were looking for, and the tank was only a few years old.
-The furnace was older than the tank, so I knew we were going to HAVE to replace the furnace sooner than we were going to HAVE to replace the oil tank.
-Just a note that our oil tank is an above-ground indoor tank, often outdoor and underground tanks are difficult to insure.
+But the home fit all the other elements we were looking for, and the tank was only a few years old.
+The furnace was older than the tank, so I knew we would have to replace the furnace sooner than we would have to replace the oil tank.
+Just a note that our oil tank is an above-ground indoor tank; often, outdoor and underground tanks are difficult to insure.

 We did replace our furnace about 8 years ago but decided to keep the oil heat.
-That decision was made was due to multiple factors, but, ultimately, there were no grants available to switch to other heat sources that year and it was out of our budget to replace our entire heating system.
+That decision was made due to multiple factors, but ultimately, no grants were available to switch to other heat sources that year and it was out of our budget to replace our entire heating system.
 The cost to replace the oil furnace was around $3,500.

-Fast forward a few years and now we need to do something about our oil tank within the next year.
-I really don’t want to be answering the phone to one of my colleagues at Harbord who is be making the same type of call I used to make.
+Fast forward a few years, and now we need to do something about our oil tank within the following year.
+I really don’t want to be answering the phone to one of my colleagues at Harbord who is making the same type of call I used to make.
 So, after a lot of back and forth, we’ve decided to replace our entire furnace with a heat pump with an electric backup.